-The Department of Public Safety tests all University alert systems at least bi-annually to ensure that students, faculty, and staff are familiar with the emergency alerts and their obligations in response.
+The Department of Public Safety tests all University alert systems at least biannually to ensure that students, faculty and staff are familiar with the emergency alerts and their obligations in response.

-The Department of Public Safety coordinates fire and evacuation drills each semester, in each residential facility (other than Bucknell West), and each academic building.
+The University coordinates fire and evacuation drills each semester, in each residential facility (other than Bucknell West) and each academic building.
 Evacuation drills are not announced in advance and are intended to prepare building occupants for an organized evacuation in the event of an emergency.
-The Department of Public Safety monitors evacuation drills to evaluate egress and behavior patterns.
-Evacuation drills also enable the Department of Public Safety to test facility fire alarm systems.
-Following each drill, the Department of Public Safety prepares a written report identifying equipment in need of repair and making recommendations for improvements that are submitted to appropriate departments.

-In addition to regular fire and evacuation drills, the Department of Public Safety (in cooperation with local fire authorities), may also conduct a mock residence hall fire to demonstrate how quickly fires spread, and the need for immediate and swift evacuation.
+In addition to regular fire and evacuation drills, the Department of Public Safety (in cooperation with local fire authorities) may also conduct a mock residence hall fire each year to demonstrate how quickly fires spread, and the need for immediate and swift evacuation.